By default, when you create a controller object using the

 Be aware, however, that an excessively large

-magnitude increases by more than 2 orders of magnitude when a constraint
+simulations.
+If its magnitude increases by more than 2 orders of magnitude when a

 Disturbances and prediction errors can lead to unexpected constraint violations in a real system.
 Attempting to prevent these violations by making constraints harder often degrades controller performance.